 Areas of Expertise

-Social constructions of the body, motherhood and social change, feminist theories, and contemporary feminist health activism and menstruation
+Social constructions of the body/the politics of embodiment, motherhood and social change, feminist theories, and contemporary feminist health activism and menstruation

 Professional Publications & Contributions

 - Bobel, C. & Kwan, S. (Eds.)
 (2011).
 Embodied Resistance: Breaking the Rules, Challenging the Norms.
 Nashville, TN: Vanderbilt University Press.

 - Bobel, C. (2010).
 New Blood: Third Wave Feminism and the Politics of Menstruation.
 New Brunswick, NJ & London: Rutgers University Press.